Recruitonomics aims to help business leaders navigate the recruitment challenges they face caused by broader economic forces.

 Andrew Flowers is the lead labor economist at Appcast and the director of research at Recruitonomics.com.

 Prior to joining Appcast in 2021, he was an economist for Indeed.com’s Hiring Lab.
-Before that, he was the quantitative editor at FiveThirtyEight.com and an analyst at the Federal Reserve Bank of Atlanta.
+Before that, he was the quantitative editor at FiveThirtyEight.com.
 He began his career as an economic analyst at the Federal Reserve Bank of Atlanta.
 He holds a B.A. in economics from the University of Chicago.

 You can follow him on Twitter: @andrewflowers.